Estonia Crypto Tax 2

 Estonia Crypto Tax

-Estonia’s tax system is controlled and administered by the Estonian Tax and Customs Board (ETCB), which currently does not impose any cryptocurrency-specific taxes, which means that Estonian crypto companies are subject to existing regulations.
-For example, if your cryptographic company is going to become a tax resident in Estonia, you should keep in mind that the tax period for any Estonian company is one month, and you have to file your tax returns (expenses, revenues, payments, and tax liability circumstances) by the 10th of each calendar month.
+Estonia’s tax system is controlled and administered by the Estonian Tax and Customs Board, which, up until this day, has not imposed any cryptocurrency-specific taxes, meaning that Estonian crypto companies fall under existing regulations.
+For example, if your crypto company is going to become a tax resident in Estonia, you need to consider that the tax period for any Estonian company is one month.
+The company has to file its tax returns—expenses, revenues, payments, and tax liability circumstances—by the 10th of every calendar month.

-As soon as the crypto company becomes registered in Estonia, it becomes a tax resident and therefore automatically included in the Estonian taxpayer register.
-VAT is the only tax that requires separate registration.
+When the crypto company becomes registered in Estonia, it will become a tax resident and hence automatically included in the Estonian taxpayer register.
+Only VAT is the tax that requires separate registration.

-Crypto companies in Estonia are obliged to pay taxes for such activities as:
+Crypto companies in Estonia pay taxes for such activities as:

 • Cryptocurrency Exchange for Other Cryptocurrencies